jakec-github/ilford-drop-in/README.md

 `serviceAccount.json` is supplied by google when creating the service account.
 Ask for this if needed

 Run `yarn install` before executing the script

+## Executing

+Use `yarn run script`

+Pass the help flag to see commands and options `yarn run script --help`